USS Saratoga (CV-3): Flight deck arrangements

-Saratoga was designed to carry 78 aircraft of various types, including 36 bombers, but these numbers increased once the Navy adopted the practice of tying up spare aircraft in the unused spaces at the top of the hangar.
-In 1936, her air group consisted of 18 Grumman F2F-1 and 18 Boeing F4B-4 fighters, plus an additional nine F2Fs in reserve.
-Offensive punch was provided by 20 Vought SBU Corsair dive bombers with 10 spare aircraft and 18 Great Lakes BG torpedo bombers with nine spares.
-Miscellaneous aircraft included two Grumman JF Duck amphibians, plus one in reserve, and three active and one spare Vought O2U Corsair observation aircraft.
-This amounted to 79 aircraft, plus 30 spares.
+Saratoga was not designed to carry any specific number of aircraft, but in April 1923 a carrier air group of 36 fighters, 32 bombers or torpedo bombers, and 18 observation planes, plus 3 utility planes, was outlined for it.
+This was still several years before the ship was commissioned, and plans changed over that time: by mid-1928 the number of bomber/torpedo bombers had been reduced to 18, the observation planes were dispensed with, and a 12-plane scouting squadron was added.
+By the spring of 1936, her air group included a fighter squadron, with 18 Grumman F3F fighters and 1 Vought SBU scout-bomber (the latter serving as a liaison plane, per the Navy's then-current aerial defense doctrine); a fighter-bomber squadron, with 18 Curtiss BFC fighter-bombers, and an SBU; a scout bomber squadron, with 18 Vought SBU dive bombers; and a torpedo bomber squadron, with 18 Great Lakes TG-2 torpedo bombers.
+This TG squadron was, at this time, the only carrier squadron in the Navy that could carry torpedoes.
+Miscellaneous aircraft included two Grumman JF Duck amphibians and three Vought O2U Corsair observation aircraft.
+This amounted to 79 aircraft, and this remained the approximate authorized strength into the war years.
+Spare planes of all types were kept in pools at shore bases, to be rotated in when an active plane was lost, or required major repair or overhaul, or when a ship was to be deployed away from a major base for a substantial period of time; in the latter case the ship was allowed to keep 3 spare aircraft aboard for each of its squadrons.
+Otherwise carriage of planes in excess of Authorized Operating Strengths (the numbers given above) was prohibited, without special authorization from the Chief of Naval Operations, prior to fiscal year1942.

 In early 1945, the ship carried 53 Grumman F6F Hellcat fighters and 17 Grumman TBF Avenger torpedo bombers.

 Propulsion

 The Lexington-class carriers used turbo-electric propulsion; each of the four propeller shafts was driven by two 22500 shp electric motors.
-They were powered by four General Electric turbo generators rated at 35200 kW.
+They were powered by four turbo generators from General Electric rated at 35200 kW.
 Steam for the generators was provided by sixteen Yarrow boilers, each in its own individual compartment.
 Six 750 kW electric generators were installed in the upper levels of the two main turbine compartments to provide power to meet the ship's hotel load (minimum electrical) requirements.

 The ship was designed to reach 33.25 kn.
 She carried a maximum of 6688 LT of fuel oil, but only 5400 LT of that was usable, as the rest had to be retained as ballast in the port fuel tanks to offset the weight of the island and main guns.
 Designed for a range of 10000 nmi at a speed of 10 kn, the ship demonstrated a range of 9910 nmi at a speed of 10.7 kn with 4540 LT of oil.